KrishnaGavali/ghrcem-csds-feedback-platform/README.md

 ## What's next?

-- Maybe expand to other departments if this works well
+- Maybe expand to other departments if this works well 🏬
-- Add some ML insights (if I can figure that out)
-- Mobile app could be cool
+- Get this running on college sub-domain will be cool 😎
-- Integration with college's existing systems

 ## Random thoughts